 Come stay in a clean, private, vintage Airstream parked under a plum tree on our large urban farm!
 A lush retreat in the midst of an exciting neighborhood with easy access to all parts of the city!

 The trailer is 27ft long and 7.5ft wide with a wood stove or space heater for cold nights.
 The firm full size bed is ideal for one and cozy for two.
-Access to a full bathroom is available just inside the back door of our house.
-We offer free wifi, in house bicycle rentals, and unlimited access to gardens, and an ever changing barnyard of gentle creatures.
+Access to a full bathroom with shower is available just inside the back door of our house.
+We offer free wifi, in house bicycle rentals, and unlimited access to our ever changing urban farm.

 There is a hot pot and drinking water provided for boiling water, but please plan your meals elsewhere as our communal kitchen is a high traffic area.
 You are welcome to meander around the yard and enjoy the gardens, animals, and honeybees.

 We are located in inner northeast Portland, very close to downtown.
 We are one block from cafés, bars, restaurants, pizza, and a ten minute walk to North Williams shops, grocery, fine dining, and desert.
 Or just one mile to the Mississippi neighborhood for ice cream or a burrito.

 The number 6 bus runs a half block from the Airstream toward downtown, the street car, other buses or a quick 10 minute bus ride north to the Alberta Arts district.
 We are in a convenient location with easy access to all parts of town.